VenusEvans/Unity-UGUIDrawCallAnalyzer/UGUIDrawCallAnalyzer/README.md

 - If the **Target Canvas** is null, the button text will change to **"Canvas is Null!"**.
 - If there are no Graphics under the Canvas, the window will show **"No Graphic In Canvas!"**.

+**"If this tool doesn’t meet your expectations, feel free to modify it.
+Have a great day!"**